-The Home Depot’s greatest environmental impact comes from the products we sell, and our biggest opportunity to create change is by helping customers live more sustainably.
-We work with suppliers to encourage the production of greener products, which we, in turn, offer to our customers.
+We believe our greatest environmental impact comes from the products we sell, and our biggest opportunity to create change is by helping introduce customers to more sustainable products.

 The Home Depot encourages suppliers to make the products we sell more energy efficient, and our partnership with the U.S. Environmental Protection Agency’s Energy Star® program supports those efforts, too.
-In fiscal 2021, we offered over 22,000 energy-saving products in stores and online, including more than 15,000 Energy Star products.
-We sold more than 200 million units of Energy Star products, which we estimate helped save over $950 million on energy costs and lower carbon emissions by over 4.9 million metric tons.
+In fiscal 2022, we offered approximately 26,000 energy-saving products in stores and online, including approximately 15,000 ENERGY STAR products.
+We sold more than 177 million units of ENERGY STAR products.

-+DID YOU KNOW: Our company has been a WaterSense Partner of the Year eight times since 2011, receiving the Sustained Excellence awards in three of those years.
++DID YOU KNOW: In 2022, our company was recognized for the 6th time as a WaterSense Partner of the Year since 2011, receiving the Sustained Excellence awards in three of those years.

-Since we introduced Circularity as one of our Eco Options’ pillars in 2019, our focus has been to prevent products and packaging from becoming waste throughout the product lifecycle.
-We encourage suppliers to innovate in how they produce and package products for reuse and longevity.
-We also look for circularity opportunities within Home Depot operations.
+Since we introduced circularity as one of our sustainability pillars in 2019, our focus has been to prevent products and packaging from becoming waste throughout the product lifecycle.

 Along with our suppliers and vendors, we are developing our thinking and capabilities around circularity in an effort to: